-According to Statista, in 2018 there were 1,244 documented data breaches with over 446.5 million records exposed.
+According to Statista, in 2018, there were 1,244 documented data breaches, with over 446.5 million records exposed.
 While there were more breaches in 2017 (1,632), this was by far the highest number of records exposed (2009 – 222.5 million).

 Data breaches can cripple companies of all sizes, from small local businesses to large multinational corporations, particularly if they don’t have cyber liability coverage to protect them.

 …but these cyber attacks don’t only hurt the businesses they occur to.
-Consumers take a hit too.
+Consumers take a hit, too.

-Money might be withdrawn from their bank accounts without their consent, and hackers can steal personal information such as emails, passwords, social security numbers and access other identifying information to commit further crimes and damages.
+Money might be withdrawn from their bank accounts without their consent, and hackers can steal personal information such as emails, passwords, and social security numbers and access other identifying information to commit further crimes and damages.

 The larger the company, the more data they store, and the more people are at risk.
 In this article, we’ll document five of the largest data breaches in recent memory.